Lomacar/Ewok/README.md

 <greet-planet data-planet="Hoth" data-temperature="cold"></greet-planet>
 ```

-An asterisk `*` at the beginning of a data-attribute value indicates that it's a variable found in the global scope.
+An asterisk `*` at the beginning of a data-attribute value indicates that it is a variable found in the global scope.

 ```html
 <template id="greet-planet" data-planet="*randomPlanet">